 The rooms are a bit basic by modern city standards but they’re clean and comfortable and the food in the restaurant is excellent so I totally recommend you consider the hotel for at least one night, especially considering the prices are very reasonable as well.
 Check out the Jura Hotel website for availability.

 Another recommended place to stay (but not by me as it currently costs £1000 a week!) is Barnhill farmhouse located on the far north of the island.
 This house was a favourite retreat for George Orwell and it’s so remote you’ll need a 4×4 to get there.

-The rest of the island can be explored fairly easily if you bring a car over on the ferry but note that the roads are single track with few passing places and not too many safe spots to park due to the vast swathes of spongy blanket bog that covers the majority of the island.
+The rest of Jura can be explored fairly easily if you take a car on the ferry but note that the roads are single track with few passing places and not too many safe spots to park due to the vast swathes of spongy blanket bog that covers the majority of the island.